What is the process for claiming for a work injury?

 Get free and impartial advice from an expert

-During your initial contact, you will usually discuss:
+Most personal injury firms provide free, confidential advice.
+During your first contact, you will usually discuss:

 - Whether you are likely to have a claim